boydx/boydx.github.io/cv/README.md

 ###### P.O.
 Box 2054 | Lexington, Kentucky 40508 | (859) 806-3938 | [email](https://outrageGIS.com/trails/contact) | [view online](http://boydx.github.io/cv/)

 Cartographer and mapping technology instructor with 10+ years of creative teaching and course development at the undergraduate and graduate levels.
 20+ years of print map publishing, web design, server administration, and GIS consulting.
 Seeks challenging opportunities to learn and teach open-source mapping skills and production cartography.
-Has a Master's in Geography and significant field mapping experience.
+Has a Master's in Geography with significant training in studio fine arts.
 <hr>

 ## Experience